dortania/OpenCore-Install-Guide/why-oc.md

 The biggest reason someone may want to switch from other boot loaders is actually software support:

 * Kexts no longer testing for Clover:
   * Got a bug with a kext?
-Many developers including the organization [Acidanthera](https://github.com/acidanthera) (maker of most of your favorite kexts) won't provide support unless on OpenCore
+Many developers including the organization [Acidanthera](https://github.com/acidanthera) (maker of most of your favorite kexts) won't provide support unless on OpenCore.
 * Many firmware drivers being merged into OpenCore:
   * [APFS Support](https://github.com/acidanthera/AppleSupportPkg)
   * [FileVault support](https://github.com/acidanthera/AppleSupportPkg)